aerickt/lapwing-for-beginners/src/Chapter-03.md

 #### Be careful of hidden affixes

 The Lapwing dictionary may not contain every single valid outline.
 You will later learn of *affix strokes* which attach to root words.
-For example, the word "thoroughly" contains "thorough" as a road word and "^ly" as a *suffix*.
+For example, the word "thoroughly" contains "thorough" as a root word and "^ly" as a *suffix*.
 One way to write "thoroughly" is `THOR/KWROE/HREU`.
 However, it does not show up in the dictionary:

 ![](img/3-thoroughly-lookup.png)